The Asteroids Galaxy Tour: Media appearances

 Myer, Australia's largest department store chain, used the song "The Golden Age" to launch their 2009 summer range, and SBS Television used the song "The Golden Age" to promote the U.S. television series Mad Men.

 "Around the Bend" is featured in the Anna Wintour documentary movie, The September Issue released in 2009.
+Apple used it in an iPod Touch ad in 2008.

 In late 2008, three songs by the band were featured on the Gossip Girl episode "It's a Wonderful Lie".
 "Around the Bend" was also featured in the NBC TV series Chuck in episode 209 when Chuck walks into the "Roark Expo" for his first day at work at Roark Instruments.
 The song "Lady Jesus" was used throughout the entirety of a bar/restaurant scene in the USA Network show Suits.
 The song "Rock the Ride" was used during a bar scene in The CW series The Flash at the beginning of the episode "Plastique".

 "The Sun Ain't Shining No More" has been chosen as the theme song of the Canadian action comedy television series InSecurity that premiered on 4 January 2011.

-"The Golden Age" was featured in a 2011 Heineken television commercial, and in a 2022 television commercial for Deutsche Bahn.
+"The Golden Age" was featured in a 2011 Heineken television commercial, as well as in a 2022 television commercial for Deutsche Bahn.

+"Heart Attack" was featured in the 2025 american fantasy comedy movie Freakier Friday, starring high-profile actresses Jamie Lee Curtis and Lindsay Lohan.